 Background

 As part of the Padre Island National Seashore, the Laguna Madre falls under federal land management.
 The Laguna Madre is a hypersaline estuary, but historical evidence suggests that it has not always been.
-It is hypothesized that the increased salinity is in part due to an increase in the number of honey mesquite trees (Prosopis grandulosa var. glandulosa) in the surrounding area which has reduced groundwater inflow to the lagoon.
+It is hypothesized that the increased salinity is in part due to an increase in the number of honey mesquite trees (Prosopis grandulosa var. glandulosa) in the surrounding area, which has reduced groundwater inflow to the lagoon.
 Currently, the water quality and nutrient levels of the Laguna Madre are monitored with in situ data collection in limited locations by the National Park Service.
 However, the relationship between mesquite trees, groundwater, and the salinity of the lagoon has not been systematically studied.
 As much of the area surrounding the lagoon is privately owned, remote sensing data is ideal to study the increase in mesquite trees.

 Objectives